 Facts of the Case

-According to the SEC, Merrill Lynch improperly borrowed pre-released ADRs from other brokers with the knowledge that the brokers did not own the shares required to support the Merrill Lynch ADRs.
+According to the SEC, ML improperly borrowed pre-released ADRs from other brokers with the knowledge that the brokers did not own the shares required to support the Merrill Lynch ADRs.
 Due to the mishandling of the ADRs, the SEC accused Merrill Lynch of committing dividend arbitrage and short selling.

 Merrill Lynch agreed to the settlement but did not confirm or deny the SECs findings.

 Our AV-rated* securities fraud lawyers have extensive experience litigating a broad range of securities disputes.
 We will aggressively pursue claims against the culpable brokerage firm or stockbroker to recover your investment losses.